altunenes/sorceress/docs/explanations of illusions.md

 `sorceress.blackhole(outputname="blackhole",height=800, width=800, circle_size=10, circle_color=(0, 0, 0),kill=False) `

 This is a recent optical illusion that was described by Laeng et al (2022).
 According to the paper, the change rates of pupil diameters were significantly related to the illusory motion phenomenology only with the black holes.
 You can try it with the other colors though.
+"The findings demonstrate that the reflex to dilate or contract the pupils is not a closed-loop system, like a photocell opening a door, that is only sensitive to the amount of light stimulating the photoreceptor.
+Instead of just adjusting to real energy, the eye may also respond to perceived and even imagined light."

+The illusion appeared most effective when the hole was black.
+However, I added many parameters so you can try different colors.

 ## 22-sorcerer.colorgrids